To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Methodology

-Because measurement error concerns true agreement (i.e., agreement with the unobserved ground truth), whereas we only observe agreement with a reference produced by a particular human source, we need to relate the observable $A_R$ to the target $A_T$.
-For this purpose, we adopt two assumptions.
-The first is a standard assumption of symmetric $K$-class random classification noise \citep{natarajan_learning_2013}. \begin{assumption}[Symmetric label noise] Let $K\ge2$ be the number of classes and let $e\in[0,1)$ be the (class-independent) error rate of the human reference.
-For every item with truth $y\in\{1,\dots,K\}$,
+Since we can only observe reference agreement $R$ but care about true agreement $T$, we need to relate the two formally.
+We adopt the following assumption of symmetric $K$-class random classification noise, standard in annotation literature \citep{natarajan_learning_2013}.

-\end{assumption} We also assume the independence between reference baselines and prompt/model configurations: \begin{assumption}[Prompt/Model-independent reference] For fixed items $x$ and $(G,H)$, the human reference labels do not depend on which meta-prompt or model $(P,M)$ is being evaluated:
+\begin{assumption}[Symmetric label noise] Let $K\ge2$ be the number of classes and $e\in[0,1)$ the error rate of the human reference.
+For every item with ground truth $y\in\{1,\dots,K\}$,

-\end{assumption} This assumption holds by design in our proposed workflow: the guideline $G$ is developed independently of any specific $(P,M)$; annotators use $G$ to label a fixed $D$; and they never see which LLM produced $\hat y^{(c)}$.
-Importantly, there could be correlation between $\hat y^{(c)}$ and $r$ given $y$.
-This allows the LLM and the reference to share error modes, for instance, they could be wrong in the same way.
+\end{assumption} Assumption \ref{assum:sln} implies that human annotators are correct with probability $1-e$, and when they err, each wrong class is equally likely.

-The challenge is that observed agreement $A_R$ can improve for two reasons: (1) the LLM actually gets closer to truth, or (2) the LLM starts making the same mistakes as the human reference.
-We formalize this distinction through the concept of co-labeling covariance (proof is provided in Appendix \ref{appendix:proof}):
+Importantly, although the LLM label $\hat y_c$ and the reference $r$ are generated independently of each other, they may still be correlated conditional on the truth $y$.
+Specifically, they could err identically on the same item, not because one influenced the other, but because the item is ambiguous or the guidelines are unclear.
+This conditional correlation creates a key challenge: reference agreement $R$ can improve either because the LLM gets closer to the truth, or because it starts making the \emph{same mistakes} as the human reference.
+To formalize this distinction, we introduce the co-labeling covariance, denoted $J(c)$, and establish its role in the following result (proof in Appendix~\ref{appendix:proof}).